 Make sure your cabinets are built from real wood.
 Particle board sides and shelves are much less desirable.
 Cabinet sides should always be at lest 1/2″ thick for framed cabinetry and 3/4′ thick for European frameless cabinetry.
 The solid properties of wood will hold up to wear and tear longer, protecting your investment.

 These type tracks are the best hardware for your kitchen drawers.
 Blum makes the industry standard, but others can be nearly as good.
 They will withstand heavy use and will make accessing drawers convenient.

 Dovetailed joints are an age-old construction method and are a sure-fire sign of better quality construction.
 The method involves wedge-shaped “Dovetails” that join the corners of a drawer for a sturdy result that will last far longer than staples, srews, or dowels.

-At Mainline Kitchen Design, we deal only with premium cabinet lines.
+At InFocus Kitchen and Bath, we deal only with premium cabinet lines.
 That means you’ll never have to sift through poor quality substitutes and you’ll never wind up with a kitchen that will fall apart short of a lifetime.
-Typically upgraded construction would cost you more, but because we’ve cut out the overhead of maintaining and staffing a showroom, we’re able to pass the savings along to you.
-Even with the better construction our prices for cabinetry still remain slightly less than home centers and other showrooms pricing out the same doorstyles and finishes in lesser particle board construction.
-And you can have the convenience of professional designers bringing the same samples you’d be shown at a showroom right to your home.
-Making design decisions and color and finish selections can be easier when everyone is standing in the space being renovated.
-Or appointments can be on our Bala Cynwyd PA office where you’ll see 3D renderings on a flat screen TV.
+Even with the better construction our prices for cabinetry still remain less than home centers and other showrooms pricing out the same doorstyles and finishes in lesser particle board construction.
+Appointments can be made on our Edison NJ office where you’ll see 3D renderings on a large flat screen TV.